Rethinking the Evaluation of Secure Code Generation: Research Questions and Study Methodology

 \subsection{Study Setup}

-\paratight{Secure Code Generation Methods.} We consider four state-of-the-art secure code generation techniques: SVEN~\cite{he2023large}, SafeCoder~\cite{he2024instruction}, CodeGuard+~\cite{fu2024constrained}, and PromSec~\cite{nazzal2024promsec}. \autoref{tab:gen_methods} summarizes these techniques.
+\paratight{Secure Code Generation Methods.} We consider four state-of-the-art secure code generation techniques published in 2023 and 2024: SVEN~\cite{he2023large}, SafeCoder~\cite{he2024instruction}, CodeGuard+~\cite{fu2024constrained}, and PromSec~\cite{nazzal2024promsec}.
+These methods are among the most recent and widely recognized, including SVEN, the CCS 2023 Distinguished Paper. \autoref{tab:gen_methods} summarizes these techniques.
 SVEN and SafeCoder are fine-tuning-based methods.
 They construct a training dataset containing code snippets with and without vulnerabilities, which is used to fine-tune the model.
 Therefore, they require white-box access to the model's weight parameters to update them.
 Once the model is updated, it functions the same as the original model.

 CodeGuard+ does not require fine-tuning but instead controls the generation process during inference.
 Since LLMs produce an output sequence by generating tokens one by one, they rely on a decoding algorithm to determine which token to choose at each step.
 CodeGuard+ modifies the decoding algorithm to favor tokens that lead to a secure sequence.
 As a result, it requires gray-box access to the model, specifically to the decoding algorithm during inference.
 Additionally, CodeGuard+ modifies the original task prompt by incorporating security-related text, such as ``use \texttt{snprintf}'' to avoid buffer overflow vulnerabilities.